Shtokavian: Slavonian

 Also called the Archaic Šćakavian, it is spoken by Croats who live in some parts of Slavonia, Bačka, Baranja, Syrmia, in Croatia and Vojvodina, as well as in northern Bosnia.
 It is divided into two subdialects: southern (Posavian / posavski) and northern (Podravian / podravski).
 The Slavonian dialect has mixed Ikavian and Ekavian pronunciations.
 Ikavian accent is predominant in the Posavina, Baranja, Bačka, and in the Slavonian subdialect enclave of Derventa, whereas Ekavian accent is predominant in Podravina.
 There are enclaves of one accent in the territory of the other, as well as mixed Ekavian–Ikavian and Jekavian–Ikavian areas.
 In some villages in Hungary, the original yat is preserved.
 Local variants can widely differ in the degree of Neo-Shtokavian influences.
 In two villages in Posavina, Siče and Magića Male, the l, as in the verb nosil, has been retained in place of the modern nosio.
 In some villages in the Podravina, čr is preserved instead of the usual cr, for example in črn instead of crn.
 Both forms are usual in Kajkavian but very rare in Shtokavian.

-East Bosnian
+Eastern Bosnian

-Also called Jekavian-Šćakavian, or Central/Middle Bosnian because has misleading name (not located in geographically true Eastern Bosnia in Podrinje where's spoken Eastern Herzegovinian dialect).
-It is a base for the Bosnian language.
-It has Jekavian pronunciations in the vast majority of local forms and it is spoken by the majority of Bosniaks living in that area, which includes the bigger Bosnian cities Sarajevo, Tuzla, and Zenica, and by most of Croats and Serbs that live in that area (Vareš, Usora, etc.).
+Also called Jekavian-Šćakavian, Eastern Bosnian dialect has Jekavian pronunciations in the vast majority of local forms and it is spoken by the majority of Bosniaks living in that area, which includes the bigger Bosnian cities Sarajevo, Tuzla, and Zenica, and by most of Croats and Serbs that live in that area (Vareš, Usora, etc.).
 Together with basic Jekavian pronunciation, mixed pronunciations exist in Tešanj and Maglaj dete–djeteta (Ekavian–Jekavian) and around Žepče and Jablanica djete–diteta (Jekavian–ikavian).
 In the central area of the subdialect, the diphthong uo exists in some words instead of the archaic l and more common u like vuok or stuop, instead of the standard modern vuk and stup.